lazarchitect/Pong/README.md

   -ball hitting the side of the paddle bounces it up or down as it goes out (easy but useless)

   -paddle could have corner panels that make the ball faster when struck?

+  -popups appear in the field that affect the ball's speed or direction? like little boost/brake panels or bumpers